 Of course, Pru agonized about it.
 She talked to me, she talked to Tish, she talked to her other friends.
 I was not a fan of abortion, then or now, but agreed that in the end it was up to her.

-One morning she and Hal climbed into their old Volkswagen Beetle and got on the Massachussetts Turnpike, Albany-bound.
+One morning she and Hal climbed into their old Volkswagen Beetle and got on the Massachussetts Turnpike, New York-bound.
 We figured they’d be back in a day or two.

 Then she cried.
 Tish cried.
 I even got a bit misty.
 And in due time, Pru’s son Abe was there, along with the diapers and the nursing, the naps, and the toddler tantrums.